Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): Multiagent GLP and Its Implementation

 Note that Communicate may be unary or binary, depending on whether $p=q$.
-Communicate transfers assignments from writers to readers between agents sharing a paired reader and writer.
+Communicate transfers assignments from writers to readers within an agent or between agents sharing a paired reader and writer.
 Cold-call transfers a term with its variables to $q$ through the network streams established in each agent's initial configuration, enabling the creation of paired variables among previously-disconnected agents.
-Naturally, Cold-call would be the exception, as once agents share a paired variable they can use it to communicate indefinitely; moreover, an agent with two friends (with which it shares channels) may introduce them to each other, also eschewing the need for a Cold-call.